Home Search

 • html - will convert the xml into valid html.

-3. The Output File Path is the location where the drive Document will be stored.
+5. The Document Path is the location where the driven document will be stored.
 Click the "Build..." button to set the Document Path.

 Please see Info: Where To Store DriveWorks Data for information on where to store the data associated to a DriveWorks implementation.